3 Quantitative Strategies Based on Alternative Data

 In this case, the higher the short percentage, the higher the returns – and the more beneficial the sentiment-only strategy over the multi-factor model and benchmark.

-There are a couple of considerations to take into account when discussing alternative data.
+There are a couple of considerations to take into account when discussing alternative data and how it can be leveraged to enhance your quant strategies.

 First of all, in order to get the most out of it, it is important to combine different datasets so that you gain detailed knowledge and connect a variety of insights into a more complete overview of a business.